Vehicle Inspection Office

 Our office is open to the public.
 Customers are helped on a first-come, first-served basis.

 Papillion, NE 68046

-The Vehicle Inspection Office is located in the Administration Addition, see Courthouse Campus Map.
+The Vehicle Inspection Office is located in the Administration wing of the Sarpy County Courthouse (see Courthouse Campus Map below).
 Parking spots are designated for Vehicle Inspection and Driver Testing, vehicles must be parked there for inspection or Driver Testing.
 You should arrive at the inspection office 1/2 hour prior to closing to ensure you have time to complete your transactions.

 Since August of 1983, legislation has mandated that all vehicles brought into Nebraska with a title from another state, be inspected by the sheriff of any county in the state.
 This was done to ensure that title laundering, stolen vehicles, vehicles with stolen parts, or vehicles with odometers that had been tampered with could not obtain a Nebraska title.
 The law has been very effective in addressing these issues.